andile-innovation/kubernite/README.md

 3. building a node project (this particular example considers a react project)
 4. using [drone-docker](https://github.com/drone-plugins/drone-docker) to build and push an image to dockerhub
 5. using docker:git to clone a kubernetes infrastructure repository
+6. for tag events: redeploy and commit and push updated deployment file to infrastructure repository
+7. for other events: redeploy
 ```yaml
 kind: pipeline
 name: default